AlessandroRuggiero/script-launcher/README.md

 # Script Launcher
-This is an Obsydian plugin that allows you to easily run script written in any language directly from the app
+This is an Obsidian plugin that allows you to easily run script written in any language directly from the app

 ## How to use it
 ### Adding a new script